 VPN vs. WARP – Privacy

-Cloudflare, the parent company of WARP, is located in the United States – a founding member of the 5/9/14-Eyes Alliance.
+Cloudflare, the parent company of WARP, is in the United States – a founding member of the 5/9/14-Eyes Alliance.
 If you value your privacy, this may alarm you.
-What’s more, the company gathers far more data than its advertising suggests.
+Moreover, the company gathers far more data than its advertising suggests.

-Your name, credit card details, and phone number are not collected by the VPN.
+The VPN does not collect your name, credit card details, or phone number.
 It also doesn’t collect your email address unless you provide it voluntarily.
-Unfortunately, this is where the good news comes to an end.
+Unfortunately, this is where the good news ends.

 When you connect to WARP, Cloudflare collects information like your IP address, the websites you visit, limited DNS query data, and more.
 Let’s face it; letting your VPN provider collect information about your online activities negates the purpose of using a VPN in the first place.

-According to the company, your usage data is kept anonymously in a way that it isn’t linked to your personally-identifying information.
+According to the company, your usage data is kept anonymous so that it isn’t linked to your personally identifying information.
 Plus, all logs are deleted after every 24 hours.
 However, Cloudflare may share your information in some circumstances, which have been described here.

 Given that sections of their privacy policy are phrased ambiguously, it’s difficult to know exactly how much data is being gathered.
-VPNs, meanwhile, are becoming increasingly privacy-centric, with many of them undergoing independent audits to validate their zero-log claims.
+Meanwhile, VPNs are becoming increasingly privacy-centric, with many undergoing independent audits to validate their zero-log claims.
 PureVPN is no-log certified by Well known audit firm and has an always-on audit policy, a first of its kind in the VPN industry.

 WARP vs. VPN – Pricing

-The basic WARP service, which supposedly makes your internet faster, is free of cost and comes without bandwidth limitations or caps.
-WARP+ is claimed to be even faster but runs on a limited data plan – you earn extra MBs of data for every person you refer.
+The basic WARP service, which supposedly speeds up your internet, is free and comes without bandwidth limitations or caps.
+WARP+ is claimed to be even faster but runs on a limited data plan—you earn extra MBs of data for every person you refer.

 With WARP+ Unlimited, you get premium access with no data limits.
 The monthly subscription can be purchased from the App Store (iOS) or Play Store (Android).
-As far as its price is concerned, it varies from region to region.
+The price varies from region to region.

 VPN vs. WARP – Money Back Guarantee

-WARP is not backed by a money-back guarantee.
+A money-back guarantee does not back WARP.
 All fees paid are non-refundable, per the terms of service.

 If you’re an Android user and request a refund via the Play Store within 48 hours of your purchase, you may be entitled to a refund.
 There are no refund options for iOS users, though.